When America Is at War With Itself - Random Lengths News

 The exhibit recalls the 1917 Bisbee, Ariz. deportation of 1,200 striking miners and supporters 200 miles away to Columbus, N.M.

-The exhibit features drawings in charcoal on paper, renderings of quotes from significant figures executed plainly in black paint on cardboard.
+The exhibit features drawings in charcoal on paper, renderings of quotes from significant figures executed plainly in black paint on cardboard and 1,200 pencil rubbings for each man deported.
 McKenna explained that she didn’t want people looking at the exhibit to be as refined as an oil painting.
 Instead, she wanted audiences to pay attention to the spirit of the times that inspired the work about the Bisbee deportation.

 “It’s all distressed looking as if it traveled in time,” McKenna explained.
 “I wanted the paper and the cardboard to comment on messages without pretense.
 I don’t want to take all the baggage of what fine art is.”